philzook58/philzook58.github.io/_posts/2026-09-20-lambda_miller_egg.md

     ; ran 9 rounds, 262143 unions: 2046 classes, 58035 e-nodes
     ; match 685.163722ms, apply 1.287551403s, rebuild 150.952363ms

 Superposition provers like e-prover and zipperposition have received special smarts for this lambda free higher order fragment <https://inria.hal.science/hal-03485227/document>.
 It's a useful but simple thing.
+Or a simple but useful thing?

 # Miller Patterns